bcgit/bc-java/CONTRIBUTING.md

 > **_NOTE:_**  If the issue is a __potential security problem__, please contact us
 before posting anything public.
 See [Security Policy](SECURITY.md).

-If a related discussion or issue doesn't exist, and the issue is not security related, you can [open a new issue](https://github.com/bcgit/bc-java/issues/new).
+If a related discussion or issue doesn't exist, and the issue is not security-related, you can [open a new issue](https://github.com/bcgit/bc-java/issues/new/choose).
 An issue can be converted into a discussion if regarded as one.

 ### Contribute to the code